DebXD/link-media-scraper-bot/README.md

 This Script will download files in contents folder inside this folder on your local machine.

+Tested on Termux Since I don't own a PC/Laptop

 *Note : You can't except it to work with every website.